-It’s time for the LacednLit Friday Focus where we take a deeper dive into some of the lesser known streetwear brands on the come up.
-This week we had a chance to sit down with Alex Slonevsky, the creator of Cult Brand.
+It’s time for another LacednLit Friday Focus where we take a deeper dive into some of the lesser-known streetwear brands on the come up.
+This week we had a chance to spend a few minutes with Michael Kriz from Grassroots California.

 About the Brand

 Grassroots began making hats for a documentary film they were producing in 2009.
 Since then they have created fitted hats and snapbacks for some of the biggest names in the industry.
 Artists ranging from Method Man to the biggest names in the jam scene like Jerry Garcia and Griz to namedrop a few.
 Today Grassroots provides cutting edge state of the art designs in every item they create.
 They have thrived to be an industry leader by paying attention to every detail, and providing environmentally friendly hats constructed with hemp, recycled aluminum cans and ballistic material.
 It’s the little details that matter with Grassroots.